Vumatel

 Vumatel (officially Vumatel Pty Ltd) is a South African fiber network operator (FNO), providing open-access fiber internet infrastructure throughout South Africa.

-Vumatel is South Africa's largest fiber to the home infrastructure provider, with 36% of the country's homes passed and homes connected market share.
+Vumatel is South Africa's largest fiber to the home infrastructure provider, with over 2.3 million homes passed and over 1 million homes connected, for an uptake ratio of 44.11% as of 2026.

+The company is owned by South African telecoms firm Maziv, which also owns other internet-related companies, including Dark Fibre Africa (DFA).

 History

 Founded in 2014 by Niel Schoeman and Johan Pretorius, Vumatel was launched in order to bring fiber to the home services to more South Africans.
 At the time, access to FTTH was uncommon.
 The first Vumatel services were provided in Parkhurst, Johannesburg, after signing a deal with the Parkhurst Residents Association.

 The company's launch prompted existing, large South African telecommunications providers, such as Telkom, MTN, and Vodacom, to enter the fiber to the home market, significantly increasing South Africans' access to fiber internet services in what had long been a market dominated by slow ADSL and VDSL connectivity (monopolized by Telkom), and expensive, capped wireless broadband services.

 In 2016, Vantage Capital provided Vumatel with a R250 million investment, in order to accelerate the company's growth.
 At the time, Vumatel was providing fiber infrastructure to around 4,000 customers, across 14 neighborhoods in Johannesburg.

 In 2018, a 34.9% stake in Vumatel was acquired by Community Investment Ventures Holdings (CIVH), which owns other South African telecoms assets, such as DFA, SqwidNet, and SADV, and is itself partially owned by South African investment holding company Remgro).
 In 2019, CIVH fully acquired Vumatel.

-Following restructuring in 2023, Vumatel (as well as DFA) became wholly owned subsidiaries of Maziv Proprietary Limited, which was a newly formed, wholly owned subsidiary of CIVH.
+Following restructuring in 2023, Vumatel and Dark Fibre Africa (DFA) became wholly owned subsidiaries of Maziv, a newly-formed company and wholly owned subsidiary of CIVH.

 In March 2022, Vumatel announced that it had acquired a 45%, non-controlling share of competing fiber network operator Herotel, and later increased this share to 49.96%.
 In August 2022, Vumatel announced its intentions to acquire 100% of Herotel, in order to expand its South African fiber infrastructure coverage outside major metropolitan areas.
 In February 2025, Herotel was South Africa's third-largest FNO, with almost 600,000 homes connected.
 It was also South Africa's largest closed-access network, meaning it served as both the FNO and the sole ISP.

 Vumatel's parent company, Maziv, secured a R25 billion loan from a consortium of lenders, led by South Africa's largest bank - Standard Bank - for fiber expansion projects across the country.